 To make the most of control limits, oddsmakers and statisticians take a perspective that might seem unusual at first.
 They treat the observed data as a single outcome from the universe of all possible experiments where 51 fair coins are flipped.
 Based on that perspective, they expect that 68% of all outcomes would land between the green lines.
 Similarly, we expect 95% of all outcomes between the yellow lines and 99.7% of all outcomes between the red lines.

 The third and most obvious element of a control chart is the observed frequencies of each outcome.
-In the control chart above, heads have been observed 47% of the time while tails have been observed with frequency 53%.
+In the control chart above, heads have been observed 47% of the time while tails have been observed with a frequency of 53%.
 Since these outcomes fall well within the green zone, we can see why oddsmakers treat the Super Bowl coin toss as fair even if the observed frequency is not exactly 50/50.

 Frequency analysis and control charts can be applied to lottery data very easily.
 While the math is slightly more complicated, the intuition is the same.
 Below we see a chart from TheLotteryLab.com for Missouri’s Pick4.
-Although there is a total of four machines in this lottery, we are focused on the first one.
-Since the Pick4 is a “numbers game” or “digit game”, each machine has ten balls numbered from 0-9 and only one ball is selected in each drawing.
+Although there are a total of four machines in this lottery, we are focused on the first one.
+Since the Pick4 is a “numbers game” or “digit game,” each machine has ten balls numbered from 0-9 and only one ball is selected in each drawing.

-As with any control chart, we have a dotted line which shows the expected frequency for each ball.
+As with any control chart, we have a dotted line that shows the expected frequency for each ball.
 Here it is 10% because we are drawing one of ten balls.
 The dataset that we are analyzing consists of 1,000 drawings which give us control limits spaced about every 1%.

 There are a number of interesting features in this data.
-First, notice that there are two balls (4 and 8) which have fallen into the red zone.
+First, notice that there are two balls (4 and 8) that have fallen into the red zone.
 Additionally, there are only four balls that land in the green zone when we would expect six or seven.
 This suggests that Machine 1 may have deviated from expected behavior.